MileHacker Logo

 • Attire: Dress generally modest.
 Don't wear overly exposed attire, especially in temples or formal settings.
 In winter, practical, warm clothing for health and comfort.

-• Photography: Always ask permission before photographing individuals, especially in rural areas or at private events, to respect their privacy.
+• Photography: Always ask permission before photographing individuals, particularly in the countryside or at private events, to respect their privacy.

-• Taboos: Steer clear of discussions on sensitive political topics (e.g., Tibet, Taiwan, Tiananmen Square).
+• Taboos: Steer clear of talks on sensitive political topics (e.g., Tibet, Taiwan, Tiananmen Square).
 Do not publicly criticize the government or Chinese culture.
 Do not refer to Taiwan as a separate country.

 Dining & Social Considerations

-• Dining: Communal dining is common.
+• Dining: Eating together is common.
 Do not stick chopsticks upright in rice bowls.
 Tipping is not expected.

-• Gender: Public displays of affection are generally less common than in Western countries.
+• Gender: Public displays of affection are generally less common than in Countries in the west.

 • LGBTQ+: Rights are not recognized, and public displays of same-sex affection may attract unwanted attention, especially in smaller cities.